-The points of this triangle indicates the mostprofitable position for your business.
+The points of this triangle indicate the most profitable position for your business.
 Only sell on price if you’ve got a high volume, low margin business.
-Niching works: Yoga with cats – or llamas!
+Niching works: Yoga with cats or goats!
 If you’re going to sell ice cubes, make them luxury ice-cubes!
 Being very different to your competitors also means more profit.

 Prioritise the really important things